• Ensure that you have signed up as a “Bidding” user on the FrontierLandAuctions.com website.

 • If the Land Titles are not completed within the 45-day period, the Buyer and Seller agree to split the cost of Title Insurance.
 This ensures that the Seller is paid out in 45-days.

-HOW LAND TITLE DELAYS & TITLE INSURANCE WORK ON AGTHINGS
+HOW LAND TITLE DELAYS & TITLE INSURANCE WORKS

 (Simple guide for Buyers & Sellers)